Velotech training courses

 Courses are offered at our fully equipped training workshops in Shelton, Stoke-on-Trent, or on location at your shop or other cycle-oriented business, or we can import everything that we need to train a course to a venue that has been hired, either by the client or by ourselves.
 As long as we have adequate light, access, running water and heat to allow basic health and safety standards to be maintained, we can train almost anywhere.

-We also have a ntionwide network of training providers, the Velotech Training Workshops (VTWs), who run the same syllabus as we provide at Shelton and who provide assessment services to exactly the same criteria that are used at Shelton, thereby replicating the Velotech technical training offer at a location near you.
+We also have a nationwide network of training providers, the Velotech Training Workshops (VTWs), who run the same syllabus as we provide at Shelton and who provide assessment services to exactly the same criteria that are used at Shelton, thereby replicating the Velotech technical training offer at a location near you.
 Some of the VTWs are also in a position to run training courses remotely from their own premises.

 In general, though, the best training experience is gained by a visit to Shelton or one of our partner VTWs.